Get the best Shadowverse: Worlds Beyond reroll with our Tier List and guide. Learn the best cards, how to reroll on mobile, and when to stop!

 - Be careful not to forget its Crest

-- Can use a powerful AOE if you can Fuse
+- Can use a powerful AoE if you can Fuse

 - Strong against Barrier with its 2-stage Super-Evolution AOE